 Emergency 24/7 Access

-- If you have a pharmacy emergency after business hours please call 414-223-6800 (WI) or 303-393-8050 (CO) and ask to speak to the on call clinician.
-The clinician will forward communication to a pharmacist as necessary. - If you are having symptoms of severe allergic reaction to a medication, symptoms such as: shortness of breath, difficulty breathing, or swelling in the face: CALL 911 and get immediate emergency help.
+If you have a pharmacy emergency after business hours, please call 1-800-359-9272 and follow the prompts to speak to the on-call clinician.
+The clinician will forward communication to a pharmacist as necessary.